Event-based Motion-Robust Accurate Shape Estimation for Mixed Reflectance Scenes: Results

 \subsection{Imaging Mixed Reflectance Scenes}

-\Cref{fig:MixedReflectanceMain,fig:teaser} show the results on a variety of scenes and compares the reconstruction of our method against the following state-of-the-art and commercial baselines: (1) Structured light in the presence of global illumination using Ensemble Codes \cite{gupta2011structured}, (2) Intel RealSense D435i\texttrademark \text{ } triangulation camera, and (3) Microsoft Kinect\texttrademark \text{ } v2 Time-of-Flight (ToF) depth sensor.
-We compare against the Ensemble Codes \cite{gupta2011structured} method because, although published more than 10 years ago, it still represents the state-of-the-art performance of projector-based triangulation systems for shape estimation in the presence of indirect illumination.
-The use of ensemble codes suppresses inter-reflections in the scene, and the use of triangulation provides a high-resolution shape estimation for the diffuse parts of the scene.
-We compare against Intel RealSense and Kinect v2 ToF sensor as they are two of the most popular commercial solutions for depth estimation and rely on two fundamentally different measurement principles.
+\Cref{fig:more_results,fig:teaser_remaining,fig:teaser} show our results for a variety of scenes. \Cref{fig:teaser_remaining,fig:more_results} compare our reconstructions against the following state-of-the-art and commercial system baselines: (1) Event-based Structured Light (ESL), (2) Structured light in the presence of global illumination using Ensemble Codes \cite{gupta2011structured}, (3) Intel RealSense D435i\texttrademark \text{ } \cite{intelrealsenseDepthCamera}, and (4) Microsoft Kinect\texttrademark \text{ } v2 Time-of-Flight (ToF) depth sensor \cite{bamji20140, tolgyessy2021evaluation}.
+ESL is the current state-of-the-art event-based scanner for diffuse shapes.
+We compare against the Ensemble Codes \cite{gupta2011structured} method because, although published more than 10 years ago, it still provides state-of-the-art performance of projector-based triangulation systems for shape estimation in the presence of indirect illumination.
+The use of ensemble codes suppresses inter-reflections in the scene, providing a high-resolution shape estimation for the diffuse parts of the scene.
+We compare against Intel RealSense (triangulation using structured light) and Kinect v2 ToF (time-of-flight) sensors as they are two of the most popular commercial solutions for depth estimation and rely on two fundamentally different measurement principles.
+Since our results reach up to 250Hz, the commercial sensors that operate at 30Hz serve as reasonable high-speed comparisons.
+We chose Kinect v2 as a representative ToF sensor, and although Kinect v3 is available, it still suffers from inherent resolution limitations imposed by CW-ToF (continuous-wave time-of-flight) technology \cite{tolgyessy2021evaluation}.